AcezukyRockon/OP_nhom1demo/README.md

 **How to use "snippet":**
 1. Go to `test.js` file
 2. Do one of the following:
+- Type one of the `case` in switch-case trong file `main.js`, select word, open command palette, press `Op Nhom1demo : Expand` to insert snippet
 - Type one of following snippet on test file, then select the word, open command palette, press `Ctrl+Tab`
 - Press `~` to open the modal panel and click to the snippet panel to insert snippet in current cursor position
 - Go to Packages > op-nhom1demo > using the options same as step 2.1 and 2.2